-Where to Earn the Most: Highest Paying States for RNs in 2025
+Where to Earn the Most: Highest Paying States for RNs [Latest BLS Salary Data 2026]

 Quick Note: This guide includes detailed salary information for permanent RN roles.